Appendix I: Identifying the Scholarly Literature

 There are two general areas that have their own literature—military affairs and intelligence—and various guides can help you find your way around those literatures.
 See, for example:

-Richard Holmes, ed., Oxford Companion to Military History (2004) (available online through subscribing libraries; if you’re at UCLA, click here and click on link on the page that turns up)
+Richard Holmes, ed., Oxford Companion to Military History (2004) (available online through subscribing libraries)

 John W. Chambers et al., eds.,